Mutalenic/blog_app/README.md

-## Blog App: Add Devise
+## Blog App - Integration Specs For Views

-In this project, we have added the devise gem to the blog app and used it for the registration and login of users.
+In this project, we have created integration tests for all of the views used in our project.
+We  have covered the user workflows and our users experience while taking into consideration the possible errors our users may cause.
 ## Built with
 - Ruby
 - Rubocop